 Gauge:

 6.5 sts and 6 rows = 4” [10cm] over KDC stitch worked in turned rows and blocked.
-Because the stitches are so large in this project, the best way to check gauge is to begin working headband, and check width measurement after 2 rows.
-Compare to circumference measurement of desired size.
-Adjust if needed by starting over with a new hook size, OR if you like how the fabric feels you can start over by adding or subtracting stitches from the foundation chain so that the headband ends up the right size.
+Because the stitches are so large in this project, the best way to check the gauge is to begin working headband, and check the width after two rows.
+Compare to the circumference of your desired size.
+Adjust it if needed by starting over with a new hook size.
+Otherwise, if you like how the fabric feels, you can start over by adding or subtracting stitches from the foundation chain so that the headband ends up the right size.

 Notes: